WhoStoleMyBrain/hordesurivor/PLAN.md

  - Fireball targeting picks the nearest active enemy and falls back to player aim if no target exists.
  - Projectile lifetimes are bounded to avoid unbounded pooling growth in early loops.
  - Sword Cut uses a 90° melee arc at ~46 units, centered on the current aim/nearest target.
+ - Skill cooldown speed scales with `attackSpeed` and `cooldownRecovery`; skill damage scales with global, delivery, and element stat modifiers (plus `directHitDamage`).
  - Spatial grid buckets use 64-unit cells and are rebuilt each fixed step for hit queries.
  - Cooldown timers are validated to support multi-cast bursts when large `dt` steps occur.